The BSN Transfer Track in Nursing prepares you with the necessary skills and knowledge for an entry-level nursing position in a variety of settings.

 Shenandoah University works on rolling admissions and accepts applications throughout the year.
 Applications are reviewed individually and holistically.

 Submit your application, review required admissions materials, find our admissions standards, and learn more about our Transfer Nursing Application Information.

 Students must achieve a minimum overall score of 65 percent (may be subject to change) to continue in the nursing program.
 Candidates may retake the exam only once.

 Registration deadline is one week prior to each exam.

-• Applicants must arrive no later than 8:40 am to check-in.
-Please be prompt, applicants arriving LATE will NOT be permitted to test.
+Space is limited to 7 seats in Winchester and 6 in Northern Virginia.
+No late registrations accepted.
+Students must arrive no later than 8:45 am to check-in.
+Please be prompt, students arriving LATE will NOT be permitted to test.